simonmichael/hledger/MANUAL.markdown

 ### File format

-hledger's data file, aka the ledger, is a plain text representation of a standard accounting journal.
+hledger's data file, aka the journal, is a plain text representation of a standard accounting general journal.
 It contains a number of transactions, each describing a transfer of money (or another commodity) between two or more named accounts.
 Here's an example:

-    ; A sample ledger file.
+    ; A samplejournal file.
 This is a comment.

     2008/01/01 income               ; <- transaction's first line starts in column 0, contains date and description assets:bank:checking  $1    ; <- posting lines start with whitespace, each contains an account name